Contract For Deed: Advantages And Disadvantages To Buyers

 There are two main reasons for this:

-- The Seller Forgoes a Lump Sum Payment – In a normal transaction using a mortgage a seller would get fully cashed out at closing receiving 100% of the proceeds from the sale.
+- The seller foregoes a lump sum payment: A seller at closing would normally receive 100% of the proceeds.
 In a contract for deed the seller forgoes this, and instead receives payments over time since they are also financing the buyer.
-This is not always and advantage to the seller, so paying a higher sales price entices them to entering into a contract for deed.
+This is not always and advantage to the seller, so paying a higher sales price entices them into performing a contract for deed.

 "When The Banks Turn You Down We're Here to Help"